 On HomePod, say "Hey Siri" or press on the top of the HomePod to activate Siri.

-On Apple TV, hold down the Siri button on the remote (the button with the microphone) to activate Siri.
+On the fourth and fifth-generation Apple TV, hold down the Siri button on the remote (the button with the microphone) to activate Siri.
+On the sixth-generation Apple TV or models with the newer Siri Remote (the aluminum remote), press on the side button to activate Siri.

 Devices Compatible With Siri

 Siri is on almost every Apple device, and it's built into macOS, iOS, watchOS, and tvOS.
-You can activate Siri on Macs running macOS Sierra or later, all Apple Watch models, the fourth and fifth-generation Apple TV, all modern iPhones, the AirPods, and the HomePod.
+You can activate Siri on Macs running macOS Sierra or later, all Apple Watch models, the Apple TV HD and Apple TV 4K, all modern iPhones, all AirPods models, the HomePod, and the HomePod mini.

 When multiple devices that can respond to "Hey Siri" commands are available, the devices will use Bluetooth to determine which one should respond to the request so not all of them answer at once.
 According to Apple, the device that heard you best or the device that was most recently raised or used will respond.